How I designed an easy diy outdoor living wall

 Ajuga Bugleweed

-Campanula (white)
+Campanula (white) -top Row

 Asparagus Fern

-This, combined with the water storing crystals, will help immensely with watering this summer.
+This, combined with the water-storing crystals, will help immensely with watering this summer.

-Chosing plants for the living wall.
+Choosing plants for the living wall.

 The Giant Letterboard